Photo of Philadelphia mayor dining indoors in Maryland sparks criticism

-A picture has surfaced of the mayor enjoying a meal indoors in Maryland on Sunday.

-The mayor's office confirmed that he went to a friend's restaurant .
+The mayor's office confirmed that he went to a friend's restaurant on Sunday.
 The picture has since gone viral because Kenney has staunchly stood by his decision to not allow restaurants in the city to open for indoor dining.

 "We need to follow what we are being asked to do by the health department," Kenney said earlier this month while announcing new upcoming restrictions on indoor dining.
 "I beg you to follow the rules."